wspringe/sfwes.nvim/README.md

   <br>
 </h1>

 <h4 align="center">A Neovim plugin to support Salesforce development.
+Requires <a href="https://github.com/nvim-lualine/lualine.nvim">lualine</a> for the best experience.

 <p align="center">
   <a href="#key-features">Key Features</a> •